cshum/rodabase/README.md

 users.readStream({ index: 'age', gt: 15 }); //Stream users age over 15
 users.readStream({ index: 'email', eq: 'adrian@cshum.com' }); //Stream user of email 'adrian@cshum.com'
 ```
-#####Mapping & filtering
+##### Mapping & filtering
-#####Prefixing
-###Replication

-Base on the CAP theorem, it is impossible to create a system that has strong consistency, is always available for reads and writes, and is able to continue operating during network partitions.
-Each of these properties is highly desirable.

-Rodabase supports strong consistency for local operations with [transactions](#transaction),
+##### Prefixing
+### Replication

+Rodabase supports multi-master replication using vector clocks.

+Linearizable consistency can be achieved using [Transaction](#transaction) for local operations, but this is impossible under multi-master replication.
+But instead of
-while providing replication mechanism that preserves "Casual+" -
+while providing replication mechanism that preserves **Casual+** -
-casual consistency with convergent conflict handling, following the design and implementation of [COPS](http://sns.cs.princeton.edu/projects/cops-and-eiger/).
+casual consistency with convergent conflict handling.
+delays the replication until the casual ordering is statisifed.
+loosely follows the **COPS** approach as presented in the article: [Don’t Settle for Eventual: Scalable Causal Consistency for Wide-Area Storage with COPS](http://sns.cs.princeton.edu/projects/cops-and-eiger/).

 Rodabase does not define any replication transport.
 Instead it contains the building blocks:
 `.clockStream()`, `.changesStream()` and `.replicateStream()` - Node.js compatible "object streams"